 - Encourage customers to leave positive reviews on your GMB listing.
 One of the most prominent GMB features that shows up in search (and maps) is your star rating.
 Having a high rating will greatly increase click through rates.
 Reviews are extremely important for any local business.

 - Also encourage customers to check in at your location and to upload their own photos of your business.
 Google loves it when customers engage with your GMB listing and will reward that engagement with better search rankings.

-- One last tip, and an entirely different can of worms, is to use paid social ads or AdWords to bring more customer to your business.
+- One last tip, and an entirely different can of worms, is to use paid social ads or Google Ads to bring more customer to your business.

-- For more robust features for more comprehensive advertising campaigns – Try AdWords
+- For more robust features for more comprehensive advertising campaigns – Try Google Ads

 For more tips and tricks to improve your GMB Listing check out these articles: